 Citrix XenDesktop with XenApp integration can effectively deliver a desktop/application hybrid solution as well.
-Specifically where a single or small number of shared VDI desktop images are deployed via XenDesktop, each with common shared applications installed within the golden image.
+Specifically, where a single or small number of shared VDI desktop images are deployed via XenDesktop, each with common shared applications installed within the golden image.
 A user-specific application set is then deployed and made accessible via the hosted application compute infrastructure, accessible from within the virtual desktop.

-XenDesktop XenApp
+User Environment XenDesktop XenApp

-<
+User-Specific Applications Image: A second s

-~
+Profile and User Data ~

-Image: A set of the set of the
+Shared Applications Image: A set of the

-Image: A set of the set of the
+Shared Virtual Desktop Image Image: A set of the

-XenDesktop